This post may contain affiliate links. For more information, please read the full disclosure policy here.

 I really liked the Mission District and Haight Ashbury too.
 Having so many unique areas in one city is really why I fell in love with San Francisco.
 From top to bottom and east to west, there is a place for everyone and I don’t know if you could ever possibly be bored.

 Okay, they didn’t make it to my list of favourite American cities but I still believe they are pretty awesome.
-Honourable mentions go to Nashville and Las Vegas: because it’s Vegas and pretty damn unforgettable and Nashville for being saturated in music.
+Honourable mentions go to Nashville and Las Vegas.
+This is because a) it’s Vegas and pretty damn unforgettable, and b) Nashville is saturated in music.

 WHAT ARE YOUR FAVOURITE AMERICAN CITIES?